Ace Baby Ace: Operational history

 In 1974, aviation historians John Underwood and Peter Bowers reported 200 Baby Aces were flying, with only one prewar example still active.
-They noted that only a very few of the Junior Aces had been built before the 1930's CAA crackdown on amateur-built aircraft, with just two of the 1930s two-seaters still flying.
+They noted that only a very few of the Junior Aces had been built before the 1930s CAA crackdown on amateur-built aircraft, with just two of the 1930s two-seaters still flying.
 However, in 1979, aviation journalist Don Dwiggins estimated the number of flying Baby Aces in the United States and Canada had dwindled to around 70.

 A 1958 Baby Ace is currently the oldest Canadian homebuilt aircraft flying.